Corruption and Firms: Evidence from Randomized Audits in Brazil [Job Market Paper]

 Abstract: This paper investigates the consequences of liquidation and reorganization on the allocation and subsequent utilization of assets in bankruptcy.
 We identify 129,000 bankrupt establishments and construct a novel dataset that tracks the occupancy and employment at real estate assets over time.
 Using the random assignment of judges to bankruptcy cases as a natural experiment that forces some firms into liquidation, we find that even after accounting for reallocation, the long-run utilization of assets of liquidated firms is lower relative to assets of reorganized firms.
 These effects are concentrated in thin markets with few potential users and in areas with low access to finance.
 These findings suggest that when search frictions are large, liquidation can lead to an inefficient allocation of assets in bankruptcy.

-Bankruptcy Spillovers [R&R at the Journal of Financial Economics]
+Bankruptcy Spillovers [Forthcoming at the Journal of Financial Economics]

 with Shai Bernstein, Xavier Giroud and Benjamin Iverson